jupyterhub/ltiauthenticator/README.md

 #### Common Configuration Settings

-Due to the fact that LTI 1.1 is an open standard Learning Management System (LMS) vendors that adhere to the LTI 1.1 standard utilize the same configuration settings when integrating with an external tool.
+Due to the fact that LTI 1.1 is an open standard, Learning Management System (LMS) vendors that adhere to the LTI 1.1 standard utilize the same configuration settings when integrating with an external tool.
 Some of these settings are included in a configuration endpoint to facilitate the JupyterHub's as an external tool with your LMS.

 Start by following the steps below to configure your JupyterHub setup with the basic settings.
 Then, navigate to your LMS vendor's section to complete the installation and configuration steps.

-> **Note**: if you LMS is not listed feel free to send us a PR with instructions for this new LMS.
+> **Note**: if your LMS is not listed feel free to send us a PR with instructions for this new LMS.

 The table below describes the configuration options available with the LTI v1.1 authenticator: